infinum/ios-sentinel/README.md

 **Sentinel** is a simple library that gives developers the possibility to configure one entry point for every debug tool.
 The idea of **Sentinel** is to give the ability to developers to configure a screen with multiple debug tools which are available via some event (e.g. shake, notification).

 **Sentinel** has a tab bar that contains five screens.
 Three of those aren't configurable, and two of them are.
 The first screen is the **Device** screen which allows the user to look into some of the device-specific information.
 The second screen is the **Application** screen which allows the user to look into some of the application-specific information from the <i>info.plist</i>.
-The third, the first configurable screen, is the **Tools** screen. **Tools** screen allows you to add as much `Tool` object as your heart desires which can be used by the user to find out some specific information.
-The fourth, last configurable screen, is the **Preferences** screen. **Preferences** screen allows you to add options that allow or deny some activity inside the app. **Preferences** tab can also be used as a feature control entry point, the user will be able to enable or disable the features by pressing on the option button.
-The last, but not the least, is the **Performance** screen which contains performance-specific information.
+The third, the first configurable screen, is the **Tools** screen. **Tools** screen allows you to add as many `Tool` objects as your heart desires which can be used by the user to find out some specific information.
+The fourth, last configurable screen, is the **Preferences** screen. **Preferences** screen allows you to add options that allow or deny some activity inside the app. **Preferences** tab can also be used as a feature control entry point, the user will be able to enable or disable the features by pressing the option button.
+Last, but not the least, is the **Performance** screen which contains performance-specific information.
 Later on, we'll explain how you can configure those screens.

-**Sentinel** contains a few custom tools which can be used.
-You can find out more in the [Usage](#usage) part.
+**Sentinel** contains a few custom tools which can be used, some of which are in their own subspecs.
+You can find out more about it in the [Usage](#usage) section.

 This library supports both **Swift** and **Objective-C**.